kubernetes-sigs/gateway-api/geps/gep-5224/index.md

   depends on *who* the caller is, the identity has to be established before the route is selected, not after.

-None of these can be expressed with a post-routing filter, because in each case the very information the route depends on is produced by the processing step.
+None of these can be expressed natively in Gateway API with a post-routing filter, because in each case the very information the route depends on is produced by the processing step.
-[GEP-5091][gep-5091] already elevates this to a goal for the specific case of payload processing; this GEP generalizes the underlying phase so that it is not tied to any single kind of processing.
+[GEP-5091](https://github.com/kubernetes-sigs/gateway-api/pull/5091) already elevates this to a goal for the specific case of payload processing; this GEP generalizes the underlying phase so that it is not tied to any single kind of processing.